vanatteveldt/ccslearnr/handouts/tidy-1-select.md

 (Note that you can safely ignore the (red) message, they simply tell you how each column was parsed)

-The shows the first ten rows of the data set, and for each column the data type is also mentioned: `<dbl>` stands for double, which is a *numeric* value; `<chr>` is textual or *character* data.
+The tibble shows the first ten rows of the data set, and for each column the data type is also mentioned: `<dbl>` stands for double, which is a *numeric* value; `<chr>` is textual or *character* data.

 Note that on your own computer, R will print a message if not all rows or columns could be printed.
-If you want to browse through your data, you can also click on the name of the data.frame (gunpolls) in the top-right window “Environment” tab or call `View(d)`.
+If you want to browse through your data, you can also click on the name of the data.frame (gunpolls) in the top-right window “Environment” tab or call `View(gunpolls)`.

 ### Exercise: downloading data